 This finishes the proof of Theorem \ref{thm NT}.

-\subsubsection{High-dimensional bases}
+\subsection{High-dimensional bases}

 The above setting treats $X\to \Spec F$ for a finitely generated field $F$ over $k$.
-We can replace $\Spec F$ by an essentially quasi-projective scheme $S$ over $k$, but due to flatness problem, we have to restrict to vector-valued height of sections of the relative Jacobian scheme.
+We can replace $\Spec F$ by an essentially quasi-projective scheme $S$ over $k$.
+Still, due to the flatness problem, we have to restrict the vector-valued height of sections of the relative Jacobian scheme.

 \kkk Let $S$ be a normal integral scheme, flat and essentially quasi-projective over $k$.
-Let $\pi: X\to S$ be a projective and smooth morphism, whose fibers are smooth and geometrically connected curves.
-Denote by $\Pic^0(X/S)$ the group of line bundles over $X$ with degree 0 over the fibers of $X\to S$.
+Let $\pi: X\to S$ be a projective and smooth morphism whose fibers are smooth and geometrically connected curves.
+Denote by $\Pic^0(X/S)$ the group of line bundles on $X$ with degree 0 on the fibers of $X\to S$.
 We first introduce a canonical height function

-This is obtained as a slight generalization of the case $S=\Spec F$, and is thus compatible with the latter.
+This is obtained as a slight generalization of the case $S=\Spec F$ and is thus compatible with the latter.